0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 - Prerequisites:
  - db_owner role
  - owner of the database high privileged user
- - Database set to thrustworthy
+ - Database set to thrustworthy (To enable xp_cmdshell)

 #### Check the db_owner role
 ```